-How to Publish a Children's Book: A Guide for First-Time Authors
+How to Publish a Children’s Book [+ Submission Kit]

 Knowing your audience is essential when you’re writing your book and crucial when you’re selling it.
-The first thing an editor wants to know is whether it’s the kind of book they can sell.
-Homing in on your book’s target audience will also help demonstrate your understanding of the publishing business, which is something most editors want in a collaborator.
+The first thing a publisher wants to know is whether it’s the kind of book they can sell — and the first question they'll ask is, "What age group is it for?"

 Broadly speaking, children’s fiction is divided into four categories:

 - Picture Books: under 6 years old, under 1,000 words

 - Early Readers: 6+ years old, 2,000 to 5,000 words

 - Chapter Books: 7-9 years old, 5,000 to 10,000 words

 - Middle Grade (MG): 9-12 years old, 30,000 to 50,000 words